kgryte/data/README.md

 Data
 ====

 This is a repository for various data sets.
-Data sets are varying nature; some are real-world data sets, others are simulated data sets, and others are somewhere in between.
+Data sets are of varying nature; some are real-world data sets, others are simulated data sets, and others are somewhere in between.

 Where necessary, one can find additional context for the data in sub-directory README markdown files.
 This context may be beneficial where data has unique peculiarities or obtained under special circumstances, e.g., data was produced under laboratory conditions and concerns a particular sample.